 The Sacrament of Penance, also known as Reconciliation or Confession, is for spiritual healing.

 Though essentially good, we are also sinners.
-No one can say that she or he has no sins; that is why we must pray with the Lord’s Prayer and say: “forgive us our sins.”
+No one can say that they have no sin; that is why we must pray with the Lord’s Prayer and say: “forgive us our sins.”

 Search your Bible and read: